FReptar0/sageconnect/README.md

 20. Enter the following URL in the **Add URI** field: <https://developers.google.com/oauthplayground>
 21. Click on the **Create** button
 22. Copy the **Client ID** and **Client Secret** values and paste them in the corresponding fields in the .env.credentials.mailing file
-23. Go to the following [link](https://developers.google.com/oauthplayground/)
+23. Go to the following [Google OAuth Playground](https://developers.google.com/oauthplayground/)
 24. Click on the **Settings** button
 25. Select the **Use your own OAuth credentials** option
 26. Paste the **Client ID** and **Client Secret** values in the corresponding fields